Performance Analytics – Definition, KPIs, Use Cases, and Process

 Summary Comparison

-By understanding these distinctions, organizations can apply performance analytics more effectively and ensure it complements, rather than overlaps with, other analytics disciplines.
+By clearly distinguishing these analytics types, organizations can apply performance analytics more effectively and ensure it complements data, business, and operational analytics rather than overlapping with them.

 Performance analytics works effectively only when its core components are clearly defined and properly aligned.